 Note that although the Top, Front and Side Views have a 2D appearance, the rooms are 3D shapes with floor, wall and ceiling surfaces.
-There are no limits concerning the amount of walls, but the walls are straight and have the same height throughout the room.
+There are no limits concerning the number of walls, but the walls are straight and have the same height throughout the room.
 Consequently, the floor outline is the same as the ceiling outline.

 It may be necessary to adjust the unit system and language before starting the model.
-The FILE > OPTIONS > ENVIRONMENT dialog enables the selection of the language and the units, either metric or imperial.
+The File > Options > Environment dialog enables the selection the units, either metric or US customary.
 You can also open the Options dialog at any time by pressing the Function Key 9 (F9).